coolsa/Kaleidoscopes/README.md

  Adds kaleidoscopes to Minecraft.
 Interesting visual tubes, neato.
 ---

-Created for Modfest 1.21.8,
+Created for Modfest 1.21.8, Toybox!
-- Dot point lists of all features

-`path/to/config/files` if you have them
+- Adds Data driven kaleidoscopes!

+defined via data and assets, see all things related to "kaleidoscope_item" for the default.

+Better description needed!

 Screenshots of features where possible